 All the information you need is online, but not all in one place.
 And not all of it stays relevant or correct.
 As everyone says over and over, the publishing industry is constantly changing.
 New competitors to Amazon show up.
 The way Amazon calculates sales rankings could change.
-One formerly popular distribution method may become unpopular.
+One formerly popular distribution method may become unpopular or might be absorbed by a competitor.
 The way a retailer pays could change.
 What one author recommends as having worked for them might not work at all for you.

 So, when your to-do list to get to a final product looks like what you see above, it’s no wonder you’ll find books for sale that promise to walk you through the steps to publication.
 Buying a book of expert advice sounds much easier than sifting through fifty open tabs on your web browser.

 A starter list of books on self-publishing: